Luhrodrigues45/Luhrodrigues45/README.md

-- 👋 Estudante de design, programação e um pouco de hacking.
+- 👋 Estudante de design e tecnologia.

 <!---
 Luhrodrigues45/Luhrodrigues45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.